Cantastoria: Europe

 The singing bench migrated northward to Central and Northern Europe where it served as sensationalist quasi-news about murder, fires, death, affairs, sex and scandals.
 Performers of such controversial bench songs were seen as vagrants and troublemakers and were often arrested, exiled, or ostracised for their activities.

-In Germany, itinerant balladeers performed Moritat or Bänkelsang (bench song) banner shows for four centuries until the Nazis banned the practice in the 1940s.
-The German Bänkelsang survives in Bertolt Brecht's The Threepenny Opera (Die Dreigroschenoper) and in the performance work of Peter Schumann.
+In Germany, itinerant balladeers performed Bänkelsang (bench song) banner shows for four centuries until the Nazis banned the practice in the 1940s.
+A subgenre of Bänkelsang is the Moritat, a type of murder ballad.
+The German Bänkelsang and Moritat survive in Bertolt Brecht's The Threepenny Opera (Die Dreigroschenoper) in the Ballad of Mack the Knife (Die Moritat von Mackie Messer) as well as in the performance work of Peter Schumann.

 In the Czech lands, banner shows were called kramářská píseň.
 Most of them fell into oblivion, with the notable exception of a parody song Cannoneer Jabůrek.
 In Hungary, the term is called képmutogatás.